deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "The bit where you did it, or the bit where you were caught?"

-"...God, I don't know."
+"…God, I don't know."
 Ava looked around the room.
-“I just… I don't know.”
+"I just… I don't know."

 The clock ticked for them a good ten seconds or so before she sagged and gave Charlotte a pleading look.
 "What do you think?"

 Charlotte took her hand.
 "You know… that's the first time you've asked for my opinion on this."

-"...It is?"
+"…It is?"

 "Yeah."

-"Oh..."
-Ava blinked at their hands. “...you'd have told me not to do it, wouldn't you?”
+"Oh…" Ava blinked at their hands. "…you'd have told me not to do it, wouldn't you?"

 "I would have."
 Charlotte agreed.

 "Why didn't you?"

 "You didn't ask."
 Charlotte gave her an apologetic facial shrug.
-“And… I don't think you'd have listened, either.”
+"And… I don't think you'd have listened, either."

 Ava paused, then nodded and shut her eyes.
 "You know why I did it though, right?"

 "Darling?
 You did it because you were lonely and horny and Sean's hot and caring and he's a good match for you."
 Charlotte asserted.
-“Don't over-think it.”
+"Don't over-think it."

 "But that's just the problem!"
 Ava exploded, tugging her hand out of Charlotte's grip to gesticulate.
-“I didn't think about it *enough!* Or… or I thought about it trying to convince… trying to...”
+"I didn't think about it *enough!* Or… or I thought about it trying to convince… trying to…"

 She gripped her hair again "I don't know where I went *wrong*."

 "Maybe the bit where you cheated on your boyfriend?"
 Charlotte suggested.
 Not unjustifiably, Ava glared at her.
-“No, darling… maybe it really is that simple.
+"No, darling… maybe it really is that simple.
 Maybe you should have either… asked him for permission, or broken up with him.
-Treated him honestly.”
+Treated him honestly."

 "You're taking his side?"
 Ava asked

 "You're not?"

 Ava hesitated, then swallowed, sighed and rubbed her face.
 "I'm sorry."
 She said.
-“You're right.
+"You're right.
 I should have.
-I… he said it himself, he was separated from me too.”
+I… he said it himself, he was separated from me too."

 "Working relationships are about honesty."
 Charlotte told her.
-“If you ever have to hide something, if you ever have to lie about something… maybe it's not working.”
+"If you ever have to hide something, if you ever have to lie about something… maybe it's not working."

 Ava nodded, miserably.
 "And it wasn't working for a long time.
 Right from the moment he decided to sign up." she said.

 "Don't blame him."
 Charlotte cautioned.

 "I don't!
 I… I don't.
 I just… He was doing what he had to.
 But I should have told him then that I wasn't happy with it.
-Maybe if I'd done that..."
-Ava sighed, and shook her head slowly.
-“It's done.
+Maybe if I'd done that…" Ava sighed, and shook her head slowly.
+"It's done.
 Can't change it.
 I can't bring it back, just like I can't bring Sara back, or home, or… or anything.
-I wish I could, but I can't.”
+I wish I could, but I can't."

 "So… what are you going to do?"

 Ava flapped her arms in a resigned shrug.
 "Move on.
-I can't stay here, not with Adam and Gabe, I'm not… I won't be able to..."
-She paused, exasperated by her own lack of eloquence, then stood up.
-“The boys'll be back in, what, an hour?”
+I can't stay here, not with Adam and Gabe, I'm not… I won't be able to…" She paused, exasperated by her own lack of eloquence, then stood up.
+"The boys'll be back in, what, an hour?"

-"Give or take..."
-Charlotte agreed, as Ava shrugged her coat on and headed for the door.
-“Why, what are you-?”
+"Give or take…" Charlotte agreed, as Ava shrugged her coat on and headed for the door.
+"Why, what are you-?"

 "I'm going to say goodbye to Dad."

 ___
 **Date Point 10y2m2w AV**
 **Byron Group Exploration Vessel 8** **_"Creature of Habit",_** **The Border Stars, Proximal End.**

 ***Kevin Jenkins***